Suitable for mid sized venues of upto 400 people. 139 dB SPL means these are very loud and not for the faint hearted! From £150 a pair per night/gig.

 Suitable for small to mid sized venues of upto 200 people.
 These can also be used as Monitors/Stage Wedges.
 From £50 a pair per night/gig.

 Similar to the 515DX's, these have an uprated Amp and closed metal grille.
 Suitable for small to midsize venues of upto 250 people.
 From £50 pair per night/gig.

 To bring more bottom end to your event.
 Great for parties or bass-heavy gigs.
 Use in conjunction with any of the other Speakers we have available.

 A lover of music, a passion for good sound and a genuine desire to help musicians and bands showcase their talent...
 Continue to my blog at the bottom of the page..

 Hello fellow music lovers!
 Its very nice to meet you.

-My name is Andy and i run a PA Hire and PAT Testing enterprise.
+My name is Andy and I own and run PA Hire Northwest Ltd.

 Im currently studying a BSc Degree course in Studio & Live Music Production at the School of Sound Recording in Manchester.
 I decided to return to University and pursue my love of music a bit later in my life at the age 40!
 I figured you only live once and ive been following different career paths my whole life.
 So i figured why not?